apache/doris/docs/en/docs/query-acceleration/statistics.md

 ### Automatic Statistics Collection

-Users can enable this feature by setting the FE configuration option `enable_full_auto_analyze = true`.
-Once enabled, statistics on qualifying tables and columns will be automatically collected during specified time intervals.
-Users can specify the automatic collection time period by setting the `full_auto_analyze_start_time` (default is 00:00:00) and `full_auto_analyze_end_time` (default is 02:00:00) parameters.
+Automatically collecting statistics on eligible databases and tables within specified time frames.
+Users can specify the automatic collection period by setting the parameters `full_auto_analyze_start_time` (default is 00:00:00) and `full_auto_analyze_end_time` (default is 23:59:59).

-This feature collects statistics only for tables and columns that either have no statistics or have outdated statistics.
-When more than 20% of the data in a table is updated (this value can be configured using the `table_stats_health_threshold` parameter with a default of 80), Doris considers the statistics for that table to be outdated.
+This feature is applicable only to databases and tables that either lack statistics or have outdated statistics.
+When more than 20% of a table's data has been updated (this threshold can be configured using the `table_stats_health_threshold` parameter, default is 80), Doris considers the statistics for that table as outdated.

-For tables with a large amount of data (default is 5GiB), Doris will automatically use sampling to collect statistics, reducing the impact on the system and completing the collection job as quickly as possible.
-Users can adjust this behavior by setting the `huge_table_lower_bound_size_in_bytes` FE parameter.
-If you want to collect statistics for all tables in full, you can set the `enable_auto_sample` FE parameter to false.
-For tables with data size greater than `huge_table_lower_bound_size_in_bytes`, Doris ensures that the collection interval is not less than 12 hours (this time can be controlled using the `huge_table_auto_analyze_interval_in_millis` FE parameter).
+For tables with relatively large data sizes (default is 5 GiB), Doris automatically collects statistics through sampling to minimize the system's workload and complete the collection job as quickly as possible.
+Users can adjust this behavior by setting the FE parameter `huge_table_lower_bound_size_in_bytes`.
+Additionally, for tables with data sizes greater than `huge_table_lower_bound_size_in_bytes` * 5, Doris ensures that the collection interval is no less than 12 hours (this interval can be controlled using the FE parameter `huge_table_auto_analyze_interval_in_millis`).

-The default sample size for automatic sampling is 4194304(2^22) rows, but the actual sample size may be larger due to implementation reasons.
-If you want to sample more rows to obtain more accurate data distribution information, you can configure the `huge_table_default_sample_rows` FE parameter.
+The default number of rows sampled in automatic sampling is 4,194,304 (2^22), but due to implementation reasons, the actual number of samples may be greater than this value.
+If you wish to sample more rows for more accurate data distribution information, you can configure this using the FE parameter `huge_table_default_sample_rows`.

+Users have the option to disable this feature by setting the FE global session variable to `SET GLOBAL enable_full_auto_analyze = false`.

 ### Task Management